LEO-MINI: An Efficient Multimodal Large Language Model using Conditional Token Reduction and Mixture of Multi-Modal Experts: Experiments

-\textbf{Comparison with token reduction MLLMs~\cite{hu2024matryoshka-MQT-llava,shang2024llavaprumerge,li2024llama-vid,ye2024voco-llama,li2024tokenpacker,zhang2025llavamini}.} The results are shown in \cref{tab: comparison with token reduction methods}. \ours outperforms all the token reduction MLLMs on all tasks.
+We compare our \ours with several state-of-the-art token reduction MLLMs (\cref{tab: comparison with token reduction methods}). \ours outperforms all the token reduction MLLMs on all tasks.
 Specifically, \ours with Llama3-8B achieves 1583.0 on MME (perception), 77.0 on MMBench, 75.8 on SeedBench, 64.5 on GQA, 69.3 on VizWiz, 75.1 on TextVQA, 84.5 on SQA, 90.3 on POPE, and 38.8 on MMMU, outperforming the best baseline by a large margin.
 This demonstrates the effectiveness of \ours in improving the performance of MLLMs on various tasks.
 Moreover, \ours with Vicuna-7B also outperforms the best baseline on all tasks except for GQA and MMMU, showing the generalization ability of \ours with different LLMs.

-\textbf{Comparison with general and MoVE-based MLLMs~\cite{dai2023instructblip,liu2024improvedllava1.5,liu2024llavanext,chen2024internvl,lin2024vila,li2024monkey,luo2024feastllavahr,li2024mini,fan2024mousi,azadani2025leo,lu2024deepseek,tong2024cambrian,shi2024eagle}.} The results are shown in \cref{tab: comparison with general MLLMs}.
-With Vicuna-7B, \ours outperforms all the general and MoVE-based MLLMs on MME, POPE, AI2D, and OCRBench by 15, 1.2, 2.6, and 2.7 points, respectively, with only 64 visual tokens. \ours with Vicuna-7B also achieves the second best performance on SeedBench$^{I}$, SQA, and TextVQA.
-On the other side, with Llama3-8B, \ours achieves stronger performance as it outperforms all the general and MoVE-based MLLMs on MMBench, SQA, and CharQA by 1.1, 0.2, and 0.4 points, respectively, while reducing the number of visual tokens by 97.77\% compared to LLaVA-NeXt and Mini-Gemeni-HD.
-Moreover, compared to the general MLLMs, \ours with Llama3-8B achieves comparable performance on other benchmark datasets as the discrepancy is marginal.
-Specifically, \ours with Llama3-8B achieves the second-best performance on SeedBench$^{I}$, AI2D, TextVQA, DocVQA, and OCRBench.